 Approach

-With a background in organisational psychology and an MSc in Coaching for Behavioural Change, I ensure that my methods are evidence-based and effective.
+With a background in organisational psychology and a doctoral student of Coaching and Mentoring, I ensure that my methods are evidence-based and effective.

 My focus is on developing psychological flexibility, which is the cornerstone of my approach.
 To guide me in my work, I use the practical lens of Contextual Behavioural Science, but I have also integrated other approaches that I have worked with over the years, such as Lewis Deep Democracy, Positive Psychology, Neuroscience and Psychodynamics.